rowellx68/nhsuk-react-components/docs/upgrade-to-6.0.md

 # Upgrade to v6.0

-This new version introduces a significant way of enabling variants for components.
-Instead of using `boolean` properties, you now use a `variant`.
-A variant could also narrow the properties you can pass to the component.
+This new version introduces a significant way of enabling modifiers for components.
+Instead of using `boolean` properties, you now use a `modifier`.
+A modifier could also narrow the properties you can pass to the component.

 Another change is that input elements now exposes the `ref` property which makes it easier to work with form libraries like `react-hook-form` or `@tanstack/react-form`.
 In a similar way, some components can now be rendered as another element type or component by using the `as` property.